microsoft/call-center-ai/README.md

   "bot_company": "Contoso",
   "bot_name": "Amélie",
   "phone_number": "+11234567890",
-  "task": "Assistant will help the customer with their digital workplace.
+  "task": "Help the customer with their digital workplace.
 Assistant is working for the IT support department.
 The objective is to help the customer with their issue and gather information in the claim.", "agent_phone_number": "+33612345678",
   "claim": [
     {